QubesOS/qubes-doc/user/advanced-configuration/secondary-storage.md

 qvm-pool --add poolhd0_qubes file-reflink -o dir_path=/var/lib/qubes_newpool,revisions_to_keep=2
 ```

-By default VMs will be created on the main Qubes disk (i.e. a small SSD), to create them on this secondary HDD do the following on a dom0 terminal:
+By default VMs will be created on the main Qubes disk (i.e. a small SSD), to create them on this secondary drive do the following on a dom0 terminal:

 ```shell_session
 qvm-create -P poolhd0_qubes --label red unstrusted-hdd